Houston Jones Act Lawyers

 Claims of Unseaworthiness Under the Jones Act

-The Jones Act includes several clauses that protect offshore workers from the types of negligence that can cause serious accident.
+The Jones Act includes several clauses that protect offshore workers from the types of negligence that can cause a serious accident.
 For example, a claim of unseaworthiness can be filed when a ship owner has failed to fulfill their legal obligation to provide a seaworthy vessel.
 A vessel owner is not allowed to shift this obligation to anyone else, and the vessel must be deemed reasonably safe for the type of endeavor is it embarking on.

 - An inadequate number of crewmembers or workers